-One of the more frequent questions I get from brands on building their customer community is "why can't I just build it on social media?".
+One of the more frequent questions I get on building a brand community is "why can't I just build it on social media?".

-Their very valid point is that it's where their customers are today.
+It's a valid point to make: it's where your customers are today.

-And athough social media is one of the places where you'll want to test your community potential first, here's my 4 main reasons against building your brand community on social media:
+And even though social media is one of the places where you'll want to test your community potential first, here's 4 main reasons why you should build your brand community on a platform you own.